-In our capacity as the park’s Citizen Support Organization (CSO), the Friends of Fakahatchee, Inc. (FOF) serves as a major funder of park operations.
+In the FOF’s capacity as the park’s Citizen Support Organization (CSO), the Friends of Fakahatchee, Inc. serves as a major funder of park operations.
 As part of this mission, the organization has long offered a limited number of high quality interpretive programs and tours.
-Now, as Concessionaire, the FOF seeks to recruit and work with excellent commercial operators to meet the growing needs of the public.
+Now, as Concessionaire, the FOF seeks to recruit and work with excellent companies to meet the growing needs of the public.

 How it works

-After November 1, 2018 all companies wishing to conduct business in the Fakahatchee must have a permit issued by FOF to take visitors into or conduct tours within the Park, and must display a valid permit on the windshield of any vehicle within the boundaries of the Park.
+After November 1, 2018 all companies wishing to conduct business in the Fakahatchee must have a permit issued by FOF, and must display a valid permit on the windshield of any vehicle within the boundaries of the Park.
 This is for all areas of the park including the East River Canoe Trail and Big Cypress Bend Boardwalk area.

-Individual commercial tour operators will continue to take and manage their own bookings, however FOF will support them through additional marketing activities, including a ‘store front’ on this site that will describe their services and a provide a link to the commercial operator’s website.
+Permitted operators will continue to take and manage their own bookings, however FOF will support them through additional marketing activities, including an ‘Adventure Store’ on this site that will describe their services and provide a link to their website.

 Permit Class A

-Class A allows the permittee to conduct commercial operations in the Park such as bicycle tours, tram tours, paddling tours, swamp walks, hiking tours, and use of Big Cypress Bend Boardwalk area, subject to specific activity authorization and use area restrictions in the actual permit.
+Class A allows the permittee to conduct tours in the Park such as bicycle tours, tram tours, paddling tours, swamp walks, hiking tours, and use of Big Cypress Bend Boardwalk area, subject to specific activity authorization and use area restrictions in the actual permit.
 Class A permits will be approved by the Park Manager.

-In addition to the $800 annual permit fee, a monthly commission will be due on all revenues generated from activities in the park and individual park entry fees collected with it.
+In addition to the $800 annual permit fee, a monthly commission will be due on all revenues generated from activities in the park and individual park admission fees will be applicable.

 Permit Class B

-Class B allows holder to conduct tours at the Big Cypress Bend Boardwalk only.
+Class B allows the permittee to conduct tours only at the Big Cypress Bend Boardwalk.
 Annual permit fee of $1,200 with no additional commission due.
-Class B permit holders must pay the standard individual park admission.
+Class B permit holders must pay the individual park admission.
 Class B permits will be approved by the Park Manager.

 Permit Class C